Male Fertility 101: What Every Man Should Know About His Reproductive Health

 -

-Weight – Being overweight or underweight can lead to hormonal imbalances that affect sperm production.
+Weight.
+Being significantly overweight or underweight can disrupt the hormones that drive sperm production.

 -